30 May How To Do The SOTS Press: The Ultimate Guide.

 There’s an unconventional exercise that provides fantastic strength and mobility, if you learn how to perform it safely and progress it properly.

-That exercise would be the kettlebell SOTS press, which is an incredibly powerful exercise for the shoulders, as well as your entire body.
+The SOTS press is an incredibly powerful exercise for the shoulders, as well as your entire body.

 First, you should realize this exercise is NOT for everyone.

-But, if you’re interested in developing ridiculously strong, powerful, mobile shoulders and learn how to progress this exercise from scratch, please read through this entire article.
+But, if you’re interested in developing ridiculously strong, powerful, mobile shoulders and want to learn how to progress this exercise from scratch, please read through this entire article.

 Strength, mobility, flexibility, and stability.

 That’s exactly what you get with the SOTS press.

 As you read this, carefully consider whether or not this exercise is for you.

 I would NEVER advocate an exercise just for the sake of doing it.

 Instead, have a clear reason why this could fit into your training program and if it’s a fit for your goals or not.